badriadhikari/Algorithms-2020fall/homeworks/Homework09.md

 <img src="dijkstra-graph-fail.png" height=100>

 **Part B:** Clearly, this is a limitation of the algorithm.
 Say someone suggested that this limitation can be 'smartly' overcome by adding a constant to all the weights so that all the weights become nonnegative.
 Can such a 'trick' yield a shortest path and the shortest path cost?
 What is a 'potential' issue with this approach?
-Create a small graph with at least one negative weight and explain.
+Create a small graph with at least one negative weight (or use the graph above) and explain.

 ## Question 3
 A shortest path cannot contain a negative weight cycle.
 Nor can it contain a positive weight cycle.
 Because we can get a shorter path by removing such a cycle.
 Negative weight cycles in a directed graph can be an issue when computing shortest paths.
 Can we compute a shortest path from `a` to `g` in the graph below using the Dijkstra's algorithm or Bellman-Ford algorithm?
 Explain.